govuk-one-login/data-analytics-platform/README.md

 ###### Core

-* [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html)&ast - for running SAM commands
+* [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) - for running SAM commands
-* [Node](https://nodejs.org/en)&ast&ast - for lambda development and running `npm` commands
+* [Node](https://nodejs.org/en) - for lambda development and running `npm` commands
 * [Docker](https://docs.docker.com/desktop/install/mac-install) - for running `sam local`
 * [Checkov](https://www.checkov.io) - for validating IaC code.
 Install on GDS Macs in the terminal by running `pip3 install checkov`

-&ast Ensure your SAM CLI version matches the version used in GitHub workflow files (currently 1.134.0) otherwise you may get errors locally that do not appear in GitHub Actions
+Ensure your SAM CLI version matches the version used in GitHub workflow files (currently 1.134.0) otherwise you may get errors locally that do not appear in GitHub Actions

-&ast&ast The project currently uses Node 22.
+The project currently uses Node 22.
 The GDS recommendation is to use `nvm` to manage Node versions - installation instructions can be found [here](https://github.com/nvm-sh/nvm#installing-and-updating).

 ###### Optional